arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 only a complete equivalence is supported (the same set of messages are available via both IMAP and JMAP).

+This document also defines a way to provide debugging information that can be forwarded to client developers without privacy concerns, which is used by JMAPACCESS but can also be used by others.

 # Requirements Language

 {::boilerplate bcp14-tagged}